Frequently asked questions

 Can I bid for properties in any area of Northumberland?

 Yes.
 As long as you meet the eligibility criteria, you can bid for any of the advertised properties, regardless of their location.
 Some properties may be subject to certain conditions, such as disabled adapted properties or properties in rural areas.
-If this is the case, we will clearly state the conditions in the advert.
+If this is the case, it will clearly state the conditions in the advert.

 How long will I have to bid for a property?